Jakidai/NYU-Tandon-Bridge-Spring-2025/README.md

 # NYU-Tandon-Bridge-Spring-2025
 Timeline:
-March 7th, 2025 - Just got admitted, the official kick-off date is in late April
+March 7th, 2025 - Just got admitted, the official kick-off date is in April 7th

 Will keep updating